florin-akermann/blog/kafka-connect-to-the-resque.md

 constraining ourselves to this tool we limit the number of APIs and protocols we need to master.
 A new datastore type, source or sink, can be integrated easily without having deep knowledge about the data store in question.
 Albeit, good understanding of the datastore evidently leads to a better connector configuration.

+And by the way, we managed to deliver at 'go-live' :)

 #### A shortened Example